 Ben recently attended his first birthday party, singing "Happy Birthday" along with the other children.
 Ben also told his mother, "I love you" for the very first time.
-Ben was diagnosed with autism in 2005.
+Ben was diagnosed with ASD in 2005.

 Read Ben's story.